pact-foundation/pact.io/media/blogs_videos_and_articles.md

 # Blogs, Videos and Articles

+Check out the official Pact blog at [blog.pact.io](http://blog.pact.io)

+If you've seen a really good talk that's not on this list, please submit a PR to this page with the new link.

 * [It's not hard to test smart](https://www.youtube.com/watch?v=79GKBYSqMIo) - Dec 2018
 * [Consumer-driven contracts with Pact and PHP](http://www.andykelk.net/tech/consumer-driven-contracts-with-pact-and-php) - 9 Sep 2015
 * [Pacts to the rescue!](http://www.infoq.com/presentations/pact) API Days (Video) - Feb 2015